 The cost of a mortgage is largely determined by interest rates, which have a significant — and frequently underestimated — impact on home values.
 When interest rates are low, housing becomes more affordable, and prices tend to rise.
 When home values are lower, as a result of increased price and less demand, the cost of living goes up.

-What will happen if interest rates rise?
+What will happen if interest rate increase?

 Where we are today